Tom1779/NASAHackathon2025/frontend/3D_VISUALIZATION_README.md

 When an asteroid from NEO API is selected:
 1. Component fetches orbital elements from SBDB using asteroid ID
-2. Parses elements (a, e, i, om, w, ma)
+2. Parses elements (a, e, i, om, w, ma, epoch)
 3. Calculates 3D positions along the orbit
 4. Creates Three.js scene with Sun at origin
-5. Renders Earth orbiting at 1 AU
+5. Renders Earth orbiting at 1 AU with accurate date-based position
 6. Shows asteroid at current position with full orbital path
-7. Animates the scene
+7. Timeline slider allows scrubbing through 365 days
+8. Earth and asteroid positions update accurately as timeline changes
+9. Uses Julian Date conversion for precise astronomical calculations

 ## Coordinate System